nicolashahn/nicolashahn.github.io/_posts/unpublished/2019-04-28-program-in-python-go-rust.md

     tuples: `value, error` from functions wherever something may go wrong.
 I personally prefer Python's exceptions, because it lets you catch errors at any point in the call stack as opposed to manually forcing you to pass them back up over and over again.
-This again results in brevity and cleaner looking code, though you do need to be aware of what possible exceptions can be thrown by a function and all of its internal calls.
+This again results in brevity and code that isn't littered with `if err != nil`s, though you do need to be aware of what possible exceptions can be thrown by a function and all of its internal calls.
 Good docstrings and tests can help a lot here, which you should be writing anyways.
 - __Optional Arguments__: Go has none, Python makes extensive use of them.
 A seemingly small feature, but found it was something I really missed, mainly for how much easier refactoring is if you can just throw a `kwarg` onto whatever function needs it without having to rewrite every one of its calls.
+This made my implementation for how to handle whether or not the diff image should be created somewhat clumsy.
 - __Asynchronicity__: Goroutines are a very convenient way to fire off asynchronous tasks.
 Before `async/await`, Python's multithreading solutions were somewhat hairy.
     Unfortunately I haven't written much asynchronous code and the simplicity of